 Is It Illegal To Allow Children To Access Firearms In Maryland?

-We’ve all see or heard horrific stories of a child getting a hold of a firearm owned by a parent, friend or relative, and injuring themselves - or worse.
+We’ve all see or heard horrific stories of a child getting a hold of a firearm owned by a parent, friend or relative, and injuring themselves – or worse.
 Certainly, everyone in these tragic situations looks to see what the owner of the gun did to make sure this would not happen.
 Was the gun hidden, locked in a safe, or otherwise secured to make sure that a child could not access it?
 It surprises few to learn that the failure to properly secure a firearm is treated as a criminal offense under Maryland law.
 What does surprise many is the relatively light maximum sentence.
+As Attorney Eric T. Kirk will tell you.

 Maryland law provides that it shall be illegal for a person to store or “leave a loaded firearm in a location where the person knew or should have known that an unsupervised child would gain access to the firearm”.